-- 4.1 The Council has to have regard to the elimination of unlawful discrimination and harassment and the promotion of equality under the Equality Act 2010 and related statutes. - 4.2 An equality analysis has been completed with regard to this proposal (Annex 1).
+4.1 The Council has to have regard to the elimination of unlawful discrimination and harassment and the promotion of equality under the Equality Act 2010 and related statutes.

+4.2 An equality analysis has been completed with regard to this proposal (Annex 1).
 All council tax payers will be affected by the increase, however, those on lower incomes are likely to experience a greater impact on their ability to pay.
-The impact on some low income groups will be reduced by the Council Tax Support Scheme and additional Hardship Relief in operation for 2021/2022.
+The impact on some low income groups will be reduced by the Council Tax Support Scheme.
 The proposed increase in council tax has wider benefits in that it will raise money to provide vital local services, including within adult social care.